 1. Calculate the return on marketing investment

-Rather than considering your “spending”, start to characterize it as an “investment.”
+Rather than considering your “spending”, start to characterise it as an “investment.”
 For each investment, determine the results as they impact key elements of your profit and loss — how much of your marketing can be attributed to growth in the sales pipeline?
 How much in direct sales?
 How many new leads?
 Then determine the cost of marketing — in resources, purchasing and media.
 Track and measure all of these elements.
 Measuring the return on your marketing investment gives you a better outcome over time.

 2. Set targets and goals